haibane-tenshi/haibane-tenshi.github.io/content/rust_contexts.md

 On the closing note, let's try to actually implement global allocator as capability.

-Global allocator is determined by [`GlobalAlloc`](https://doc.rust-lang.org/std/alloc/trait.GlobalAlloc.html) trait, so global allocator itself basically is just a vtable (+maybe some data).
+Global allocator is determined by [`GlobalAlloc`](https://doc.rust-lang.org/std/alloc/trait.GlobalAlloc.html) trait, so global allocator itself is just a vtable (+possibly some data).
 To allow overriding we need type erasure;
 the textbook solution is to use `Box<dyn GlobalAlloc>` trait object, but we can't, creating box requires allocation!
 Instead, we have to keep it as a reference only: